-- 1) Always follow the Rules of Procedure (section 3 of this document will give you a basic understanding). - 2) Wait for the Chairman to invite them to speak (the Chairman should try to allow time for contributions from both delegates and observers). - 3) Make interventions brief, concise and to the point. - 4) Liaise with other participants and, where appropriate, make joint interventions to avoid the same points being made repeatedly. - 5) Bear in mind the principles and objectives on which the Convention is based. - 6) Be patient. - 7) Not attack other participants. - 8) Distribute documents by asking the Secretariat staff to place them in delegates' pigeon holes or placing them on tables designated for this purpose.

-- 9) Expect to engage in an appropriate and polite manner with other participants.
-Instances of physical or verbal abuse should be reported to the Deputy Secretary-General. - 10) Respect areas that are designated for delegates or for the Secretariat only.
+- 1. Always follow the Rules of Procedure (section 3 of this document will give you a basic understanding). - 2.
+Wait for the Chair to invite them to speak (the Chair should try to allow time for contributions from both delegates and observers). - 3.
+Make interventions brief, concise and to the point. - 4.
+Liaise with other participants and, where appropriate, make joint interventions to avoid the same points being made repeatedly. - 5.
+Bear in mind the principles and objectives on which the Convention is based. - 6.
+Be patient. - 7.
+Distribute documents by asking the Secretariat staff to place them in delegates' pigeon holes or placing them on tables designated for this purpose. - 8.
+Expect to engage in an appropriate and polite manner with other participants.
+Instances of physical or verbal abuse should be reported to the Secretary-General. - 9.
+Respect areas that are designated for delegates or for the Secretariat only.